 The Many Benefits of Pursuing a Dementia Diagnosis

-For your mother, a dementia assessment means she’ll be checked for other health problems that might cause personality or thinking changes.
+For your mother, an assessment for cognitive changes means she’ll be checked for other health problems that might cause personality or thinking changes.
 After all, it’s possible that the problems you’re observing are not due to dementia.

 It’s also common for dementia to be exacerbated by additional problems – like electrolyte imbalances, medication side-effects, untreated pain, or even constipation — which can be treated, even though a disease such as Alzheimer’s can’t be cured.
 So you really want at least a preliminary clinical dementia evaluation to be completed.